Dr. Leyva de la Hiz Dante Ignacio

 |Teaching department||Entrepreneurship, Strategy, Technology, Innovation, Management|

-Dr. Dante I. Leyva-de la Hiz works as Assistant Professor of Sustainability and Innovation Management at Montpellier Business School (department of Entrepreneurship and Strategy).
+Dr. Dante I. Leyva-de la Hiz works as Associate Professor of Sustainability and Innovation Management at Montpellier Business School (department of Entrepreneurship and Strategy).
 Originally from Spain, he obtained an International PhD with externally-funded research visits at the ETH University (Zurich, Switzerland) and the George Washington University (Washington D.C., United States).

 Dante Leyva is an active member of the Organization and Natural Environment (ONE) division of the Academy of Management, where he has co-directed the communications team.
 The ONE division groups the best sustainability scholars worldwide, and serves as an exchange forum of research activities, teaching advancements, and international collaboration.
 Concerned with the impact good sustainable practices can have in our society, Dante Leyva also participates in several initiatives like Montpellier Business School’s sustainability week, workshops for sustainable awareness in primary schools, and forums between University and Enterprise.

 Suarez-Perales I., Valero-Gil J., Leyva-de la Hiz D.I., Rivera-Torres P. & Garcés-Ayerbe C. Forthcoming.
 Educating for the future: How higher education in environmental management affects pro-environmental behaviour.
 Journal of Cleaner Production. [doi.org/10.1016/j.jclepro.2021.128972]